-If you’re thinking about gaining legal skills to play your part in the climate crisis, here’s our guide on how to become an environmental lawyer in the UK.
+If you’re thinking about gaining legal skills to play your part in the climate crisis, here’s our guide on how to become an environmental lawyer in England and Wales.
 We outline the different stages and offer some useful links to help you progress.

 Once you complete your studies, you will be ready to look for training.
-To get into environmental law, the options vary.
+Environmental law opportunities vary from private, public and charity sector.

-Most lawyers at ClientEarth trained in private practice.
-After qualifying they worked in private firms for some years on a range of legal topics – including environmental law – before moving in to ClientEarth to work exclusively on environmental cases and issues.
-They were able to bring to ClientEarth broad experience and expertise to the work that they do.
+The private sector offers the bulk of opportunities for new lawyers.
+Most lawyers at ClientEarth trained in private practice, working in private firms for some years on a range of legal topics – including environmental law – before moving in to ClientEarth to work exclusively on environmental law.
 It’s important to consider what training you might be able to gain in private practice to support and underpin your future career.

 If you’re looking to begin or enhance your career in environmental law, the UK Environmental Law Association (UKELA) is the membership organisation for environmental law professionals in the UK.
 UKELA provides the platforms and opportunities for environmental law professions to connect and collaborate on a range of environmental law topics, providing opportunities for you to write, speak or collaborate on the environmental law issue that you really care about.

-If you’re looking to increase your experience in environmental law: The Environmental Law Foundation (ELF) supports members of the public by providing free environmental law advice on a range of matters.
-It also runs a series of University law clinics where law students can – under supervision – work on real-life environmental law cases for communities.
+If you want to increase your experience in environmental law: The Environmental Law Foundation (ELF) supports members of the public by providing free environmental law advice on a range of matters.
+It also runs a series of university law clinics where law students can – under supervision – work on real-life environmental law cases for communities.